AriFordsham/GHCWiki/fixing-exceptions.md

 ### `catchRetry#`

 `catchRetry#` is used to implement `orElse` for `STM`.
 I *believe* that it functions (from the perspective of demand analysis) very much like the hypothetical `catchThrowIO`, and that we can probably treat them similarly.

+## Concrete ideas

+I think, first, that we should draw a clear line between imprecise exceptions, generally produced by `raise#`, and precise exceptions, produced by `raiseIO`.

+Operationally, we need `raise#` and `raiseIO#` to set some flag to allow `catchRaiseIO#` to see which exceptions it should handle.

+I believe we want `unsafePerformIO` and `unsafeInterleaveIO` to convert precise exceptions into imprecise ones.
+That is, they should effectively catch any precise exceptions and rethrow them as imprecise ones.

+I strongly suspect there is something to be gained by treating expressions using `catch#` or `catchRaiseIO#` specially in the demand analyzer, but I don't know enough to say just how.
+I suspect the "result domain" does need to be expanded from the classical one, but in a slightly different direction than what we have now; we want to be able to express that certain things certainly will or certainly won't throw imprecise or precise exceptions.